CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.2.1 outsourcing for customers.md

 ### 2 6 Dependence on an outsourcing service provider

 By opting for outsourcing, an institution always becomes dependent on the outsourcing service provider.
 This dependency involves the risk that know-how will be lost and that there will no longer be complete control over the outsourced processes and components.
 In addition, the protection needs of the outsourced business processes and information may vary, resulting in inadequate security measures.
-By having full control over business processes, sensitive information, resources, and IT systems while reducing the knowledge of outsourcing customers, outsourcing service providers may no longer notice information security deficiencies.
+By having full control of business processes, sensitive information, resources, and IT systems, while reducing the knowledge of outsourcing customers, outsourcing service providers may no longer notice information security deficiencies.

 This situation could be exploited by the outsourcing service provider, for example through drastic price increases and insufficient service quality.

 ### 2 7 Disruption of the working climate due to an outsourcing project
-Outsourcing projects are often viewed as negative changes from the point of view of the employees of the outsourcing institution.
+Outsourcing projects are often seen as negative changes from the point of view of the employees of the outsourcing institution.
 This often leads to a bad working environment.
 Employees of the outsourcing client often fear for them adverse task changes or even downsizing through outsourcing projects.
 In the event of a negative attitude towards the outsourcing project, employees could unintentionally or willfully neglect security measures, take a boycott position or even take acts of revenge.
 In addition, this could terminate know-how carriers (such as IT managers and the IT operation) during the introductory phase, so that the outsourcing project can not be implemented as planned.

 ### 2 8 Poor information security in the outsourcing implementation phase